jasper07/jasper07.github.io/source/_posts/2015-03-15-promise-polyfill.markdown

 description: A simple jQuery polyfill for jQuery
 ---

 This is a quick blog to remind myself how to support ES6 Promise's in older versions of SAPUI5.
-I was developing a UI5 app for a customer with Chrome, Chrome already supports natively some of the ECMA Script 6 features like Promises and I it was only when i ran my Opa Tests against Internet Explorer and PhantomJS I found out that I had a couple of backwards compatibility issues which required me to add polyfills.
+I was developing a UI5 app for a customer with Chrome, Chrome already supports natively some of the ECMA Script 6 features like Promises and it was only when i ran the applcations Opa Tests against Internet Explorer and PhantomJS I found out that I had a couple of backwards compatibility issues which required me to add polyfills.

 **What is a Promise?**